published: March 5, 2020

 If thistles are not available, the Painted Lady caterpillar will happily dine on asters, daisies, milkweed, and black-eyed Susans.
 The beautiful butterfly does not limit herself to these flowers, however.
 In a pinch, she may daintily sip nectar from more than 300 types of blossoms.

-Best time and place to see Painted Ladies in migration
+Best time and place to see Painted Lady Butterflies in migration

 Unlike the famed monarch butterfly that makes a regular annual migration from northern Mexico to places like Muir Beach and Muir Woods in northern California, the impetuous Painted Lady doesn't migrate on any sort of set schedule.